RULES AND Guidelines

 TKO AWARD

-TKO Routine- Knockout (TKO) performances (solo, duo, trio, small and large groups) will be randomly selected by our judges during our regional events.
+TKO Routine- Knockout (TKO) performances (small and large groups) will be randomly selected by our judges during our regional events.
 TKO will be announced during the awards ceremony after the overall awards.
 Routines that receive the TKO award will advance directly to the Final Showdown held at our national finals.
 This will not prevent other studio routines from advancing to the showdown.
 All TKO routines must be entered for the national finals.

 TKO routines will receive an award banner